 In many individuals with Wilson disease, copper deposits in the front surface of the eye (the cornea) form a green-to-brownish ring, called the Kayser-Fleischer ring, that surrounds the colored part of the eye.
 Abnormalities in eye movements, such as a restricted ability to gaze upwards, may also occur.

 Wilson disease is a rare disorder that affects approximately 1 in 30,000 individuals.

-Wilson disease is caused by mutations in the ATP7B gene.
+Wilson disease is caused by variants (also known as mutations) in the ATP7B gene.
 This gene provides instructions for making a protein called copper-transporting ATPase 2, which plays a role in the transport of copper from the liver to other parts of the body.
 Copper is necessary for many cellular functions, but it is toxic when present in excessive amounts.
 The copper-transporting ATPase 2 protein is particularly important for the elimination of excess copper from the body.
-Mutations in the ATP7B gene prevent the transport protein from functioning properly.
+Variants in the ATP7B gene prevent the transport protein from functioning properly.
 With a shortage of functional protein, excess copper is not removed from the body.
 As a result, copper accumulates to toxic levels that can damage tissues and organs, particularly the liver and brain.

 Other Names for This Condition

 Additional Information & Resources

 Catalog of Genes and Diseases from OMIM

 - Aggarwal A, Bhatt M. Update on Wilson disease.
 Int Rev Neurobiol.
 2013;110:313-48. doi: 10.1016/B978-0-12-410502-7.00014-4.
 Citation on PubMed